Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Semi sweet chocolate chips – chocolate chips folded into the batter add another level of richness to these double chocolate brownies

-• Salt – extra salt mixed into the batter gives this treat the perfect salty sweet balance.
+• Kosher salt – extra salt mixed into the batter gives this treat the perfect salty sweet balance.
 I also like to sprinkle flakey sea salt over the top

 How to make Flourless Double Chocolate Brownies

-Next, add eggs, brown sugar, and vanilla extract to a large mixing bowl or a stand mixer (Image 2).
+Eggs, brown sugar and vanilla extract in a large mixing bowl

 Storage